TerryMooreII/angular-azure-mobile-service/README.md

 ````
 An object that contains a set of parameters to send the custom api.
-If no parameters object is set then it will default to calling the api with a GET method.
+If no params object is set then it will default to calling the api with a GET method.

+Valid options to set in the params object:
 {
 	method 			//String The method to call the api with.
-Valid options areget, post, put, delete
+Valid options are get, post, put, delete
 	body 			//Object of key/values pairs of data to send the request body
 	parameters 		//Object of key/values pairs of data to send the query parameters
 	headers			//Object of key/values pairs of data to send in the reqeust headers